gbettineschi/instagram-apis/readme.md

 Go on Facebook for Developers, create an app.
 Go your app > settings > basic and take from there your `APP_ID` and `APP_SECRET`; put them in the environment variables.

 Go on the Meta Business Suite > settings of your Business Manager account > users > system users.
-Add a new system users and give it full permissions and the Instagram business account, on the Facebook Page and to the app you just created.
+Add a new system users and give it full permissions on the Instagram business account, on the Facebook Page and on the app you just created.

 Generate a token from there with the scopes you need.
 Put the token in your env variables in the field `SYSTEM_USER_ACCESS_TOKEN`
 The token you just generated will have a 60-day duration; you can run `refreshToken.js` to get a new token which has no expiration.